qidanrui/MassGen/CONTRIBUTING.md

 ---

-Thank you for contributing to MASS! 🚀
+Thank you for contributing to MassGen! 🚀